bburns/Lantern/README.md

 ## Goals

-What I'd like to do is:
+What I'd like to do:

 - Convert the original Muddle code to Lisp data structures
-- Convert the Lisp to a Graphviz file to make a static map
+- Convert the Lisp data to JSON to explore the map interactively with d3
-- Convert the Lisp to JSON to explore the map interactively with d3
+- Convert the Lisp data to a Graphviz file to make a static map

 ## Lisp Data